 At night, the PAPAGO GoSafe 760 Dual Lens Dash Cameras footage is quite clear.
 However, reading a license plate number for a car can be quite tough unless it is directly before or behind you and there is some light still available.
 In quieter alleys and side streets, the rear camera can be a lot less useful due to the absence of any light.

 The PAPAGO!
 Branding cannot be removed by default from the PAPAGO GoSafe 760 Dual Lens Dash Cameras video recordings, although you can remove or add the date/time stamp optionally.
 However, you can do a “hack” that includes a saved text file on the microSD card.
 Strangely, the PAPAGO!
 Watermark on the rear and front camera videos are of a different size.

 Keep in mind that there are some noteworthy problems here.
 You cannot get any option to merge the front video feed with the rear one, which means recording a single PIP video is impossible.
 This feature would have been helpful and could save you plenty of space on your microSD card.

 PAPAGO GoSafe 760 Dual Lens Dash Cameras – Should You Buy Them?

 The PAPAGO GoSafe 760 Dual Lens Dash Cameras are great shooters, although not for everyone.
 When it comes to standard dashcams, these stand apart.
-The camera let you view the backside of your vehicle and can synchronize the rear footage with the front one.
-Under most situations, the quality of video is good as well.
+The camera lets you view the backside of your vehicle and can synchronize the rear footage with the front one.
+In most situations, the quality of the video is good as well.

 There are some issues as well, such as the difficulty in passing the cable to the rear from the front.
 A cleaner method would have been more welcome.
 It cannot be doubted that the dashcam is based on a good idea.
 However, the application might not suit everybody.